Discovery Reports Q4 2022 Financial Results and Update

-TORONTO, March 31, 2023 (GLOBE NEWSWIRE) -- Discovery Silver Corp.
-DSVDSVSF ("Discovery" or the "Company") is pleased to announce its financial results for the fourth quarter ("Q4 2022") and year ended December 31, 2022, and to provide a summary of key events for the quarter and subsequent to year-end.
-All figures are stated in Canadian dollars ("C$") unless otherwise noted.
-Discovery's flagship project is the 100%-owned Cordero silver project ("Cordero" or the "Project") located in Chihuahua State, Mexico.
+/EIN News/ -- TORONTO, March 31, 2023 (GLOBE NEWSWIRE) -- Discovery Silver Corp.
+(TSX: DSV, OTCQX: DSVSF) (“Discovery” or the “Company”) is pleased to announce its financial results for the fourth quarter (“Q4 2022”) and year ended December 31, 2022, and to provide a summary of key events for the quarter and subsequent to year-end.
+All figures are stated in Canadian dollars (“C$”) unless otherwise noted.
+Discovery’s flagship project is the 100%-owned Cordero silver project (“Cordero” or the “Project”) located in Chihuahua State, Mexico.

 Tony Makuch, CEO, states: “The significant progress we made at Cordero in 2022, culminating in the delivery of a Pre-Feasibility Study (PFS) in early 2023, has demonstrated that Cordero is one of the most exciting development projects in the mining space globally with the potential to become one of the top three largest silver mines and top ten largest zinc mines worldwide.
 The PFS demonstrates excellent economics and is highly capital efficient through building in phases to minimize the upfront capital for Phase 1 and have the project finance the final build by utilizing operating cash flow to fund Phase 2.
 Additionally, the PFS incorporates less than 50% of the current known resource tonnes, creating significant leverage and optionality with only a modest increase in metal prices.
 The design of the reserve pit fitting within the shell of the resource pit also supports this option.
 There also remains further significant exploration upside, with the deposit still open at depth, and a number of other targets defined elsewhere on the property.